ligato/docs/docs/user-guide/get-vpp-agent.md

 Navigate to the [docker][docker] folder.
 You can choose either the production image or development image to work with.

-If you wish to build the production image:
+Build the production image:
 ```
 make prod-image
 ```

 ---

-If you wish to build the development image:
+Build the development image:

 ```
 make dev-image